Due-Diligence Checklist for FinTech Founders

 Let’s dive into the essentials that every FinTech founder should prioritize during the due diligence process.

-Due diligence in the FinTech sector is the systematic process of evaluating and monitoring all aspects of a potential partner, vendor, or technology before and after entering into a relationship.
+Fintech due diligence is the systematic process of evaluating and monitoring all aspects of a potential partner, vendor, or technology.
+It’s a critical subset of third-party risk management.
+The process is structured around stages: planning, selection, negotiation, monitoring, and termination.

 Because FinTech partnerships evolve rapidly, due diligence must be continuous: periodic reassessments, benchmarking performance against agreed-upon service-level metrics, and updating risk profiles whenever regulations or business models change.